Cochliomyia macellaria

 Habitat

-Associated with carrion and decomposing matter in terrestrial environments.
+Associated with carrion and decomposing organic matter in terrestrial environments.
 In the Pantanal region of Brazil, most abundant in open pasture areas with sparse trees (35.57% of captures) compared to forested savanna (8.07%), likely due to better odor in open areas.
 Predominantly rural in distribution (97.96% of captures in one study) versus urban (1.37%) and forested (0.69%) areas.
 Found in slaughterhouses, outdoor markets in tropics, and areas with garbage accumulation.

 Distribution

-Americas from southern Canada through the United States, tropics, and southern South America to Patagonia, excluding Chile and Argentina.
+Americas from southern Canada through the United States, American tropics, and southern South America to Patagonia, excluding Chile and Argentina.
 Most common in southeastern United States (Florida, Louisiana, Georgia).
 Present in Caribbean Islands, Central America, and northern South America.
 Also recorded from Galápagos Islands and West Indies.
 GBIF records confirm presence across Brazil in multiple states including Amazonas, Pará, São Paulo, and Rio Grande do Sul.

 Seasonality

-Yearround activity in tropical and subtropical regions.
+Year-round activity in tropical and subtropical regions.
 In Southern Pantanal, Brazil, exhibits bimodal peaks: May–July (late autumn/early winter) and October–December (spring).
 Population increases during periods of extended rainfall.
 In southeastern United States, attracted to dead tissue within minutes of death in some regions, with 24-hour delay in other regions.

 Diet

-feed exclusively on necrotic (dead) tissue and decaying flesh of animal carcasses. males feed on vegetation and nectar from flowers.
-Adult females feed on tissue fluids from live wounds and necrotic tissue, requiring for development.
+Larvae feed exclusively on necrotic (dead) tissue and decaying flesh of animal carcasses. males feed on vegetation and nectar from flowers.
+Adult females feed on tissue fluids from live wounds and necrotic tissue, requiring protein for development.

 Host Associations

-- humans - can cause in wounds
+- humans - accidental can cause myiasis in wounds

 Life Cycle